Golf

 He must have been seeking a challenge, because the best he could do around the par 71 in calm conditions was scores of 72 and 71.
 That tells you something about the difficulty of the course, which measures a mere 6,220 meters from the tips.
 “Wind is merely a witch’s bonus,” golf writer Marino Parascenzo said of it.
 “It needs no outside help.”

 I was blissfully unaware of its occultic associations as I joked around with my playing partners on the 1st tee box.
-I’d assumed the wind (wailing) was integral to the course—a necessary defense—as it is at most links courses.
-I wasn’t dreading my round.
+I’d assumed the wind (wailing) was integral to the course—a necessary defense—as it is at most links layouts.
+I didn’t dread my round.
 If anything, I felt rather fortunate: the rain had stopped.

 In retrospect, I should’ve seen what was coming.
-As I took in what lay ahead of me, I noticed that, just to the right of the fairway, a crowd of Celtic crosses glared at me from behind a ragged stone wall.
+As I took in the lay of the land, I noticed a crowd of Celtic crosses glaring at me from behind a ragged stone wall to the right of the fairway.

 “Is … is that a graveyard?”
 I asked the starter.

-“Yes,” he replied, chuckling.
-And in case I was some sort of play-it-as-you-lie freak, I suppose, he added that it was out of bounds.
+“Yes.”
+And in case I was some sort of play-it-as-you-lie freak, he added, “It’s out of bounds.”

 * * *

 The opening stretch of holes at Ballybunion is nothing to write home about.
-Yes, the par-four 2nd, with its blind approach shot and raised green, will stay with me; but only once we reached the coastal 7th did I begin to grasp what all the fuss was about.
+Yes, the par-four 2nd, with its blind approach shot and raised green, will stay with me; but only once we reached the seaside 7th did I begin to grasp what the fuss was about.

-The holes from here onwards, I suspect, sparked the enthusiasm in the old man at passport control, and prompted Seve Ballesteros to refer to Ballybunion as “a piece of art, a unique stretch of land”.
-It is here where you become acquainted with Ballybunion’s greatest defense and allure: its dunes.
+The holes from here onward, I suspect, sparked the enthusiasm in the old man at passport control, and prompted Seve Ballesteros to refer to Ballybunion as “a piece of art, a unique stretch of land”.
+It is here that you become acquainted with Ballybunion’s greatest defense and allure: its dunes.

 Parascenzo captured them best: “They look like great, humped, shaggy beasts of science fiction.
 You are overwhelmed as the dunes tower above you, treeless, stealing any sense of perspective.
 There is an emptiness, a sense of loss, an eerie silence.
 You are adrift on dry land.”